Security & Privacy · Reference

 What we collect

-The data you and your authorized users put into RARS (operating model definitions, engagement state, connected system configuration, inference inputs and outputs), plus product telemetry needed to operate the service (auth events, request metadata, error traces).
-We do not collect tracking identifiers that allow us to follow users across the web.
+The data you put into Poliglot (operating model definitions, engagement state, connected system configuration, inference inputs and outputs), plus product telemetry.
+No tracking identifiers following users across the web.

 Retention

-Customer workspace data is retained for the duration of your agreement with us.
-Operational logs are retained for 90 days by default.
-You can request a shorter retention window for your tenant.
+Customer workspace data is retained for the duration of your agreement.
+Operational logs are retained 365 days by default in production environments.

 Export and deletion

 Customer data is portable.
-You can request an export of your workspace at any time.
-On contract termination, customer data is deleted from primary storage within 30 days, and from backups within 90 days.
+On contract termination, data is deleted from primary storage within 30 days, and from backups within 30 days.

 We publish our compliance status openly.
 The table below reflects the current state; target dates are honest targets, not marketing.

 Priorities are negotiable.
-If a specific certification unlocks your deployment, talk to us.
-We're open to re-sequencing the roadmap when a customer need makes the case.
-Email security@poliglot.io with the standard and timeline you need.
+If a specific certification unlocks your deployment, email security@poliglot.io with the standard and timeline.

 StandardStatusTarget